 The Schulze voting rule \cite{schulze-2011} is a recent method for preference aggregation among a group of agents or voters.
 Because of its many desirable mathematical properties, it has attracted a lot of attention in collective decision making and has found its way into implementations for various applications.

-However, several studies have also suggested that the Schulze voting rule is vulnerable to voting manipulation ({\em aka} strategic voting).
-In the light of the famous Gibbard-Satterthwaite theorem, which in principle excludes truthful voting in most cases, voting manipulation could be made prohibitive by using computational hardness (cf., e.g., \cite{bartholdi-tovey-trick-1989,conitzer-sandholm-lang-2007,conitzer-walsh-2016}).
-Unfortunately, the manipulation problem for Schulze voting has been shown to be solvable in polynomial time for many computational scenarios.
+This interest also sparked research on the robustness of election outcomes under Schulze voting (margin of victory~\cite{reisch-rothe-schend-2014}) and the rule's resistance to outcome engineering (bribery~\cite{hemaspaandra-lavaee-menton-2016,parkes-xia-2012}, control~\cite{hemaspaandra-lavaee-menton-2016,menton-singh-2013,parkes-xia-2012} and voting manipulation~\cite{gaspers-kalinowski-narodytska-walsh-2013,hemaspaandra-lavaee-menton-2016,parkes-xia-2012}).
+In particular, several studies have suggested that the Schulze voting rule is vulnerable to voting manipulation ({\em aka} strategic voting).
+In the light of the famous Gibbard-Satterthwaite theorem \cite{gibbard-1973,satterthwaite-1975} (and its extension by the Duggan-Schwartz theorem \cite{duggan-schwartz-2000} to irresolute voting rules), which in principle excludes non-manipulatibility in most cases, voting manipulation could be made prohibitive by using computational hardness (cf., e.g., \cite{bartholdi-tovey-trick-1989,conitzer-sandholm-lang-2007,conitzer-walsh-2016}).
+However, the manipulation problem for Schulze voting has been shown to be solvable in polynomial time for many computational scenarios.

-Parkes and Xia~\cite{parkes-xia-2012} showed that constructive unweighted coalitional manipulation (UCM) for one single manipulator and destructive UCM for an arbitrary number of manipulators are solvable in polynomial time.
-Building on this work, Gaspers {\em et al.} \cite{gaspers-kalinowski-narodytska-walsh-2013} found that constructive UCM is polynomial-time computable and established that constructive weighted coalitional manipulation (WCM) is fixed-parameter tractable (in the number of candidates) in the co-winner model.
-In addition, Hemaspaandra, Lavaee, and Menton \cite{hemaspaandra-lavaee-menton-2016} proved that constructive WCM in the unique-winner model and destructive WCM in both models are also fixed-parameter tractable.
+Parkes and Xia~\cite{parkes-xia-2012} showed that, for Schulze voting, constructive unweighted coalitional manipulation (UCM) for a single manipulator and destructive UCM for an arbitrary number of manipulators are solvable in polynomial time.
+Building on this work, Gaspers {\em et al.} \cite{gaspers-kalinowski-narodytska-walsh-2013} found that constructive UCM is polynomial-time computable and established that constructive weighted coalitional manipulation (WCM) is fixed-parameter tractable (in the number of candidates) in the nonunique-winner model.
+In addition, Hemaspaandra, Lavaee and Menton \cite{hemaspaandra-lavaee-menton-2016} proved that constructive WCM in the unique-winner model and destructive WCM in both models are also fixed-parameter tractable.